FreddyWordingham/Photo/README.md

 // Create a new empty RGB image with f32 components let mut image = Image::<f32>::empty((100, 100), Channels::RGB);

-// Fill an image with a specific color let red_image = Image::<f32>::filled((50, 50), &[1.0, 0.0, 0.0]);
+// Fill an image with a specific colour let red_image = Image::<f32>::filled((50, 50), &[1.0, 0.0, 0.0]);

 // Access and modify pixel values